Mens Sizing - Richard

 Use a set of weighing scales or guess!

 Stand with your arms stretched out to the side.
-Wrap the tape around the fullest part of the chest and the tape should be horizontal.
+Wrap the tape around the fullest part of the chest - the tape should be horizontal.
 Take a short breath and hold to naturally fill your lungs.

 From the natural waistline to the centre of the knee cap.